-Napa County Sheriff has operational responsibility for any crimes, including Part 1 violent crimes, hate crimes, and sexual assault, occurring on Pacific Union College as well as any Pacific Union College facilities that are in Napa County.
-Napa County Sheriff has operational responsibility for any crimes, including Part 1 violent crimes, hate crimes, and sexual assault, that occur within the geography in which Pacific Union College Public Safety serves as the campus security.
+Napa County Sheriff has operational responsibility for any crimes, including Part 1 violent crimes, hate crimes, and sexual assault, occurring on Pacific Union College as well as any Pacific Union College facilities that are in Napa County...that occur within the geography in which Pacific Union College Campus Security serves.
 From signed MOU AB1433 (Gatto, 2014), specified in the California Education Code (Ed.Code 67383, subd. (a) and ED.
 Code, 67381)